Radoslav Apostolov

-Radoslav Apostolov (Радослав Апостолов; born 7 June 1997) is a Bulgarian professional footballer who plays as a midfielder for Dunav Ruse.
+Radoslav Apostolov (Радослав Апостолов; born 7 June 1997) is a Bulgarian professional footballer who plays as a midfielder for Dunav Ruse, which he captains.

 Career

 Apostolov made his senior debut for the club as a first-half substitute in a 3–1 home win over Cherno More Varna on 13 March 2016.
 During the second half he was fouled for a penalty kick, which Lachezar Baltanov scored.

-Apostolov was loaned to FC Levski Karlovo for the beginning of 2016-17 season.
+Apostolov was loaned to FC Levski Karlovo for the beginning of 2016–17 season.
 In January 2017 he returned to Botev Plovdiv.
-On 11 March 2017 Apostolov came on as a substitute during the 1-1 away draw with Cherno More Varna.
+On 11 March 2017 Apostolov came on as a substitute during the 1–1 away draw with Cherno More Varna.
 In July 2020, Apostolov joined Beroe Stara Zagora.

 In August 2023 he left Maritsa to join Al-Arabi Kuwait, and few days later he was sent on loan to Dunav Ruse.
 Maritsa announced that Apostolov unilaterally terminates his contract and accuse him of circumventing the rules blaming his transfer to Al-Arabi as fictitious to move to Dunav.
 He spend the 2023 season suspended, but in May 2024 he won in court and made a full contract move to Dunav.

 International career

-On 25 March 2016 Apostolov was in the starting lineup of Bulgaria U19 for the 0-1 defeat from Belgium U19.
+On 25 March 2016 Apostolov was in the starting lineup of Bulgaria U19 for the 0–1 defeat from Belgium U19.